Goobwabber/MultiplayerAvatars/README.md

 # MultiplayerAvatars (PC Only) [![Build](https://github.com/Goobwabber/MultiplayerAvatars/workflows/Build/badge.svg?event=push)](https://github.com/Goobwabber/MultiplayerAvatars/actions?query=workflow%3ABuild)
-A Beat Saber mod that adds [CustomAvatars](https://github.com/nicoco007/BeatSaberCustomAvatars) support to the [MultiplayerExtensions](https://github.com/Zingabopp/MultiplayerExtensions) mod. **This is a work in progress which has bugs.**
+A Beat Saber mod that adds [CustomAvatars](https://github.com/nicoco007/BeatSaberCustomAvatars) support to the [MultiplayerExtensions](https://github.com/Goobwabber/MultiplayerExtensions) mod. **This is a work in progress which has bugs.**

-**__This mod has been put on the backburner in favor of MultiplayerExtensions and MultiQuestensions.
-Contributions are welcome!__**

 ## Features
 * Sends avatar data to other players who have the mod.